Hansade2005/pixel-pilot/templates/social-media-announcements.md

 ```
 🎉 Exciting news from the world of AI-powered development!

-I'm thrilled to announce the launch of Pixel Pilot - a revolutionary AI development accelerator designed specifically for experienced developers who want to move faster.
+I'm thrilled to announce the launch of PiPilot - a revolutionary AI development accelerator designed specifically for experienced developers who want to move faster.

-**What makes Pixel Pilot special:**
+**What makes PiPilot special:**
 🤖 Context-aware AI that understands your existing codebase
 ⚡ Generates production-ready React components with proper TypeScript types
 🔧 Creates complete full-stack architecture (frontend, backend, APIs, databases)